ShizukaDonaghue/luve/TESTING.md

     <img src="docs/images/testing/facebook-1.png" width=800>
     <img src="docs/images/testing/facebook-2.png" width=800>

-* **_As a Business Owner, I can include a privacy policy in the site so that we are compliant with GDPR requirements._**
+* **_As a Business Owner, I can include a privacy policy on the site so that we are compliant with GDPR requirements._**

     The privacy policy is available from the link in the footer.